Manoj0223/hiver-support-agen/README.md

 Dataset:

-`Customer Support on Twitter` — Kaggle / ThoughtVector
+**Customer Support on Twitter — Kaggle / ThoughtVector**

 The dataset contains customer tweets and support-agent responses.

+The raw `twcs.csv` file is not included in this repository because of its size.

 ### Apple Support extraction

-Apple Support replies were identified using:
+Apple Support replies are identified using:

-`python`
+`python
-`(df["inbound"] == False) &
+(df["inbound"] == False) &
 (df["author_id"].astype(str) == "AppleSupport")`
-Customer tweets were paired with Apple Support responses using:
+Customer tweets are paired with support responses using:

 in_response_to_tweet_id
         ↓
 tweet_id

+The current dataset contains:

-This produced approximately 104K usable Apple Support customer → support-response pairs after cleaning and deduplication.
+105,212 usable Apple Support customer → support-response pairs.

-Text cleaning
+Text preprocessing

-The preprocessing removes:
+The preprocessing:

+lowercases text
-URLs
+removes URLs
-Twitter mentions
+removes Twitter mentions
-standalone numbers
+removes standalone numbers
-punctuation
+removes punctuation
-duplicate whitespace
+normalizes whitespace

-Text is lowercased before classification and retrieval.

 3. Intent Taxonomy

-I intentionally kept the taxonomy small enough to be useful for an automated support workflow.
+A compact nine-intent taxonomy was created from recurring support themes in the Apple Support conversations.

 Intent	Description
 ios_update	iOS/software update problems